|

 The

-from year to year is often proof of a board with few priorities for what the
+from year to year is often proof of a board with few priorities for

-marked change from year to year is often evidence of a board with aggressive
+marked change from year to year is often evidence of a board with

 priorities for making a real difference in the community.

-- Will we increase programming in a
+- Will we increase

 particular area?

-- Will we try to instil more stability
+- Will we try to

 into our income stream?

-- How will we be aiming for better
+- How will we be

 results for the community?

-- Did we plan for implementing our
+- Did we plan for

 strategic plan?

-Are you including all your in-kind
+you including all your in-kind

 support in your budget?